By Eric Johnson

 “‘If you live through this terrible ordeal, would you someday tell the young people of America . . .will you tell them for me, that it’s a pleasure for me to lay down my life for this country? . . .
 If it’s convenient, someday would you go tell my mom how it all happened?
 My mom is the worrying kind.
 And she’ll kind of want to know that I lived true to my principles to the end.’
 He died just a few minutes later in my arms” (116).

-After all, it would not have been hard for an organization with the many resources of the LDS Church to figure this out.
-And they should have wanted to know if an LDS leader was genuine or just blowing smoke.
+After all, it would not have been hard for an organization with so many ready-made resources to determine how Dunn was a fraud And they had every incentive to know if one who represented them as a leader was genuine or just blowing smoke.
 Consider:

 “Dunn was confronted with his Brown-dying-in-a-foxhole story by Harry D. Pugsley, who investigated on behalf [of the] LDS Church.
 Aware that a reporter was about to debunk Dunn’s war stories, church officials assigned an attorney to look into the matter.
 Faced with the reality that Brown was still alive, Dunn simply changed his story—a little.
 He told Pugsley that he ‘goofed’ when he used the name Brown.
 It was actually Ralph Cocroft who had died that May 11, 1945” (118).